Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 # Storage Gateway:

 This is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an org’s on premises IT environment and AWS’s storage infrastructure.
 The service enables you to securely store data to the AWS cloud for scalable and cost-effective storage.
-Available for download as a VM that you install as a host in your datacenter Once installed and associated with your AWS account through the activation process, you can use the AWS console to create the storage gateway option that is right for you
+Available for download as a VM that you install as a host in your datacenter Once installed and associated with your AWS account through the activation process, you can use the AWS console to create the storage gateway option that is right for you, i.e. gateway-cached or gateway-stored volumes that can be mounted as iSCSI devices by your on-premise applications 4 pricing components: gateway usage(per gateway/month), snapshot storage(per GB/month), volume storage usage(per GB/month), data tranfer out(per GB/month)

 **Types of Storage gateways**:

+- Gateway Stored Volumes: Store your primary data locally, while asynchronously backing up to S3 in the form of EBS snapshots.
-- Gateway Stored Volumes: We keep our entire dataset on site.
-Storage Gateway then backs up asynchronously to S3.
-Gateway-Stored volumes are inexpensive and durable backup providers that you can recover locally or from Amazon EC2
+  Gateway-Stored volumes are inexpensive and durable backup providers that you can recover locally or from Amazon EC2, low latency access to datasets,

 - Gateway Cached Volumes: Only your most frequently accessed data is stored locally.
-Your entire dataset is stored in S3.
+  Your entire dataset is stored in S3 while retaining some portion of it locally in a cache for frequently accessed data These volumes minimize the need to scale your on-premise storage infrastructure, while providing your app with low-latency access to frequently accessed data
   You don’t have to buy SAN arrays for your office/data center, so you get significant cost savings.
   If you lose the internet connectivity you will not be able to access all of your data

 - Gateway Virtual Tape Library(VTL):  Have a limitless collection of virtual tapes.
 Each virtual tape can be stored in a  Virtual Tape library backed by Amazon S3 or a Virtual tape shelf backed by Amazon Glacier.
 The VTL exposes an industry standard iSCSI interface which provides your backup application with online access to the virtual tapes

 # Import/Export: